 Your privacy is very important to us.
-We respect the EU’s General Data Protection Regulations (GDPR) and this policy explains how we collect and treat any information you give us.
+We respect the UK’s General Data Protection Regulations (GDPR) and this policy explains how we collect and treat any information you give us.
 You won’t find any complicated legal terms or long passages of unreadable text.
 We’ve no desire to trick you into agreeing to something you might later regret.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.